PeiyiGuan03/PeiyiGuan03.github.io/_portfolio/portfolio-2.md

 collection: portfolio
 ---

-- To climb Fuji Moutain, you should prepare
+- To climb Fuji Moutain, you should prepare:

 ✅Friends and partners who can encourage you!

 ✅Good weather conditions